VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > **BharathPersona:** Your domain experts should help you to identify
 > possible business failures and determine the way that you handle
 > them.

+## The Count-down Timer and the Read-model

+The count-down timer that displays how much time remains to complete the order to the registrant is part of the business data in the system, and not just a part of the infrastructure.
+When a registrant creates an order and reserves seats, the count-down begins.
+The count-down continues, even if the registrant leaves the conference web site.
+The UI must be able to display the correct count-down value if the registrant returns to the site, therefore the reservation expiry time is a part of the data that is available from the read-model.

 # Implementation Details